 - Use shed-control shampoo and rinse – some pet owners have experienced reduced shedding after using these products, but it’s different for each pet.

 If you suspect that the hair loss may be caused by something else than the seasonal factors like a poor diet you can consult your veterinarian.
 Switch the food for a more nutritious one and add some treats to make sure your pet is getting all the vitamins and minerals for its needs.
-You can check out our post on high fibre dog food and the benefits it has for your pet.

 Of course, the joy of owning a dog greatly exceeds the negative side such as shedding and dog hair on your furniture and floor.
 We hope that this article is going to help you reduce your struggles with cleaning pet hair in your home.
 Test some or all of the tips listed and see what works best for you and your dog.